resource-watch/blog-analysis/blog_021a_airports_sealevel/EarthEnginecode.md

 var sealevel = ee.Image("");

 // there are 10 bands each correspond to different sea level rise scenarios.

-// select sea level rise 1m
+// select the band that corresponds to sea level rise of 1 meter (m)

-var sealevel_1m = sealevel.select('b2');  // band 2 represents 1m scenario.
+// band 2 (b2) represents the 1m scenario
+var sealevel_1m = sealevel.select('b2');

 // display sea level rise 1m on the map